Skip to main content

 What happened during the September 7, 2023 inspection of CALVARY CHRISTIAN PRESCHOOL?

-This was a inspection inspection of CALVARY CHRISTIAN PRESCHOOL on September 7, 2023.
+This was an inspection of CALVARY CHRISTIAN PRESCHOOL on September 7, 2023.
 8 citations were issued: 3 Type A (serious) and 5 Type B.

 Were any citations issued to CALVARY CHRISTIAN PRESCHOOL on September 7, 2023?